UNC-Libraries/jquery.xmleditor/README.md

 	- xmlRetrievalPath - URL to retrieve the starting XML document from
 	- xmlRetrievalParams - Any additional parameters to submit in the retrieval request
 - documentTitle - Title for the document being edited, which is displayed at the top of the editor.
+- elementUpdated - An optional event function which is triggered whenever an XML element is updated or rendered.
+It is triggered in the context of the element object modified, and includes an event object indicating which event took place and any additional information.
 - menuEntries - A list of additional entries to add to the top menu bar, such as adding new help entries.
 - confirmExitWhenUnsubmitted - Causes web browsers to prompt users if they try to navigate away from the editor while there are unsubmitted changes.
 Valid values: True or false.
 - undoHistorySize - The number of history states remembered by the undo/redo feature.
 Default is 20.